The ICHK Transitions course is an innovative programme which supports Year 7 students with their move to secondary school.

 Throughout the year, they follow a unique programme, which aids them with their training to become ‘happy, confident, intelligent warriors’.

-The new programme, introduced in 2020, aims to support our youngest students to respond to changes in both their thinking and their environment with confidence and resilience.
+The programme, introduced in 2020, aims to support our youngest students to respond to changes in both their thinking and their environment with confidence and resilience.

-The ICHK Transitions programme has been specially developed to emphasize our school’s commitment, through the 5+1 model, to the work of educational theorist Kieran Egan.
+It has been specially developed to emphasize our school’s commitment, through the 5+1 model, to the work of educational theorist Kieran Egan.
 This states that children slowly climb through five different ecological zones as they journey to adulthood.
 In each zone, they come to understand the world in different ways.

 As students move from primary to secondary, they shift into a newly configured experience of what Egan terms the ‘Romantic’ phase, which gradually morphs, during Year 8 and especially Year 9 into the ‘Philosophic’ phase.